The Reliquary

 $ reliquary-device-register 350d5c8b33dfb7db This device has been registered succesfully Please provide the KEK with the following name: kek-02 by copying it the file path below: $HOME/.config/reliquary/350d5c8b33dfb7db/kek-0x02 $

-As for device_1, take note which KEK must be copied to the presented path and make sure it is made available there.
+Just like for device_1, take note which KEK must be copied to the presented path and make sure it is made available there.
 The KEK ID (02) will be used on device_1 to configure the tunnel.

 Now we can configure the tunnel on device_1.
 We specify the KEK ID for device_2 and a local IP address that is to be assigned to the tunnel interface on device_1.